 this service cannot be guaranteed - with over 9,000 people on site using mobile phones there could be significant delays in

-transmitting data, however the system worked extremely well last year with results being available online before
+transmitting data, however the system worked extremely well in the last few years with results being available online before

 the first paper copy emerged from the printer.

 Results for County Team Managers will be available for collection in the space under the back straight stand,

 this year we'll be